 - Knowledge and experience are underrated: Educate yourself at every opportunity and put in the time it takes to become an expert.

-Sarah Odenkirk, Associate Director, Sotheby's Institute of Art – Los Angeles
+Sarah Odenkirk, Faculty, Sotheby's Institute of Art-Los Angeles